 And according to Revelation 20:11-15, those who died as unbelievers will also be resurrected just as the believer will be, but they will be eternally condemned to hell.
 They will be resurrected to be judged at the Great White Throne Judgment.
 The Scriptures say that those judged are judged according “…to what they had done as recorded in the books” (Rev 20: 12).
 And v 13 says, “And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.”
 This answers the question: “What about the poor heathen who never heard?”
 They will be in this judgment.

-Frankly, I don’t think a movie called “Hell is For Real” would have much appeal to people today, although if it followed Scripture, would present the Gospel and show unbelievers where their destiny would be without Christ.
+Frankly, I don’t think a movie called “Hell is For Real” would have much appeal to people today, although if it followed Scripture, it could present the Gospel and show unbelievers where their destiny would be without Christ.

 If Scripture is correct, what does that say of Colton’s testimony?
-We already know of the other contradictions from his account that do not line with Scripture.
-What does a Bible-believing Christian do with the knowledge of the fact that much of his story is in opposition to the Bible?
+We already know of the other contradictions from his account that do not line up with Scripture.
+What does a Bible-believing Christian do with the fact that much of Colton’s story is in opposition to the Bible?
 What does one do with the fact that his claim to have gone to heaven is contradicted by God’s word?
 Jesus told Nicodemus: